Years 3 – 4

 - People with disability can use their abilities to achieve their goals.

-CCT: Identify and clarify information and ideas: identify and clarify relevant information and prioritise ideas.
+- Identify and clarify information and ideas: identify main ideas and select and clarify information from a range of sources.

 State the learning intention